Check here for frequently asked questions (and even better, the little-known answers).

 Yes, we have two small grocery stores, the Variety Store and the Community Store.
 While they may not have the vast selection you’re used to, both have what you need for a wonderful stay.
 The Village Thrift, our island thrift shop, also has an array of used goods, from technology to kitchen items, and even clothes and books.

 Are there public showers?

 Public showers are available at the National Park Service Day Use Area (known as the Lifeguard Beach) outside the village.
-And we always suggest taking a shower, whether you think you need one or not.

 Can I fly my drone?

 Drones are NOT allowed on any National Park Service property, which is the entirety of Ocracoke Beach and the land outside the village.
 However, you may fly drones within Ocracoke Village.

 Is the island (and its businesses) dog friendly?

 Dogs are allowed in restaurants with outdoor seating only: Dajio, SmacNally’s, the Jolly Roger, Ocracoke Coffee Co., and the Magic Bean Coffee Bazaar.

 Pet-friendly hotels include: Anchorage Inn, Blackbeard’s Lodge, Pam’s Pelican B&B and Silver Lake Motel.
 Dogs are allowed on the beach, but they MUST be leashed when not swimming in the water.
 Beware, however, that the summer months are very hot on the beach and may be too hot for dogs.
 Dogs may be unleashed in the village area, but a local ordinance requires that owners pick up after their dogs’ business.